NBCLab/nimare-paper/content/annotation.md

 **Cognitive Atlas term extraction** leverages the structured nature of the Cognitive Atlas in order to extract counts for individual terms and their synonyms in the ontology, as well as to apply hierarchical expansion to these counts based on the relationships specified between terms.
 This method produces both basic term counts and expanded term counts based on the weights applied to different relationship types present in the ontology.

-First, we must use `nimare.extract.download_cognitive_atlas` to download the current version of the Cognitive Atlas ontology.
+First, we must use {py:func}`nimare.extract.download_cognitive_atlas` to download the current version of the Cognitive Atlas ontology.
 This includes both information about individual terms in the ontology and asserted relationships between those terms.

 NiMARE will automatically attempt to extrapolate likely alternate forms of each term in the ontology, in order to make extraction easier.